-- a.
-Price reductions will be introduced in three equal steps of 5% beginning from the first, second and third marketing years of implementation of the reform. - b.
-The special premium for male bovines will be phased in in three steps as follows: - First step: beginning from the first marketing year of the reform, a premium of 40 ECU per animal will be paid - under the conditions set out under point 1 above - for each animal of 6-9, 18-21 and 30-33 months.
+- (a) Price reductions will be introduced in three equal steps of 5% beginning from the first, second and third marketing years of implementation of the reform. - (b) The special premium for male bovines will be phased in in three steps as follows:

+First step: beginning from the first marketing year of the reform, a premium of ECU 40 per animal will be paid - under the conditions set out under point 1 above - for each animal of six to nine, 18 to 21 and 30 to 33 months.

-- Second step: beginning from the second marketing year of the reform; the premium is increased to 50 ECU per animal. - Third step: beginning from the third marketing year of the reform, the premium is increased to 60 ECU per animal. - c.
-The suckler cow premium will be phased in in three steps as follows: - First step: beginning from the first marketing year of the reform, the premium will be increased to 55 ECU (plus existing supplement) per cow, limited to the first 90 animals of a herd and paid only for cows of beef and dual purpose breeds. - Second and third steps: beginning from the second marketing year, the premium will be increased to 65 ECU (plus existing supplement), per cow and beginning from the third marketing year 75 ECU per cow. - d.
-The stocking rate requirements will apply from the beginning of the first marketing year of the reform.
+Second step: beginning from the second marketing year of the reform; the premium is increased to ECU 50 per animal.

+Third step: beginning from the third marketing year of the reform, the premium is increased to ECU 60 per animal.

+(c) The suckler cow premium will be phased in in three steps as follows:

+First step: beginning from the first marketing year of the reform, the premium will be increased to ECU 55 (plus existing supplement) per cow, limited to the first 90 animals of a herd and paid only for cows of beef and dual-purpose breeds.

-Evaluation
+Second and third steps: beginning from the second marketing year, the premium will be increased to ECU 65 (plus existing supplement), per cow and beginning from the third marketing year ECU 75 per cow.

+(d) The stocking rate requirements will apply from the beginning of the first marketing year of the reform.

-- 1. The reform proposals are intended to reduce beef production by a) providing a mechanism ie the calf disposal scheme, to regulate a source of supply and b) encouragement of extensive production through increased premia but with the introduction of strict stocking limits. - 2.
+- 1. The reform proposals are intended to reduce beef production by: - (a) providing a mechanism, i.e. the calf disposal scheme, to regulate a source of supply, and - (b) encouraging extensive production through increased premiums but with the introduction of strict stocking limits. - 2.
 The reduction in institutional prices should help maintain the competitive position of beef in the face of additional cost reductions available to the pigmeat and poultrymeat sectors as a result of the fall in the price of feedingstuffs. - 3.
 Effective support prices for beef have been reduced continually over the last decade.
 The changes proposed should help beef consumption to recover.
 Much depends on the prospects for restoring consumer confidence; hence the proposal for a promotion programme and greater guarantees about the quality of the product.
 The situation as regards key third country markets is an essential factor as is the need also to maintain Community preference. - 4.
-The headage limits proposed for premium purposes are consistent with the limit already in application for the purpose of the existing beef premium ie 90 animals.
+The headage limits proposed for premium purposes are consistent with the limit already in application for the purpose of the existing beef premium, i.e. 90 animals.